The Wildest Food Challenges In Every State

 Get ready for an epic display of gastronomic prowess at the Snowbird Bratwurst Eating Contest in Utah.
 Taking place during the 47th Snowbird Oktoberfest on Saturday, August 24, this event is no ordinary eating challenge.
 It is an official Major League Eating competition, attracting skilled eaters from across the United States.

 Competitors, both seasoned Major League Eating stars and local amateurs, will gather to vie for a chance at the $4,000 cash purse and, of course, the honor of devouring copious amounts of mouthwatering bratwurst.
-With a time limit of 10 minutes, these brave eaters will attempt to break the world record of 34 bratwursts set by Gideon Oji in 2017.
+With a time limit of 10 minutes, these brave eaters will attempt to break the world record of 36 bratwursts set in 2019.
 Registration is now open, offering a select few local competitive eaters the opportunity to join the heavyweight contenders and compete for glory.
 If you have what it takes to conquer mountains of bratwurst, sign up today for your shot at the top prize of $2,000.
 Second, third, fourth, and fifth-place finishers will also be rewarded handsomely, making this contest a thrilling battle of both skill and appetite.
 Don't miss the chance to witness the incredible feats of these competitive eaters as they chomp their way to victory.

 Vermont: Dozer burger challenge